1st response training resources

 - Dental incidents

 Topics in this list marked with * can be delivered as either theory or practical methods.
 We recommend practical activities where possible.

-Topics marked with ** must be demonstrated practically by the participants (although those who are not able to do this may instruct others in doing the skill), and with a combination of trainer delivered, video and practical teaching methods to aid with learning.
+Topics marked with ** must be demonstrated practically by the participants (although those who aren't able to do this may instruct others in doing the skill), and with a combination of trainer delivered, video and practical teaching methods to aid with learning.

 All other items can be delivered in a theoretical way, delivered by a trainer or using video.